Why Standard Homeowners Insurance Won't Cover Your Airbnb

 Occasional Hosting (A Few Times Per Year)

-If you rent your primary residence infrequently — think a weekend here and there while you're traveling — some insurers will allow you to add a short-term rental endorsement to your existing homeowners policy.
-This is an affordable add-on that extends limited coverage to guest-related incidents.
+If you rent your primary residence infrequently, some insurers will allow you to add a short-term rental endorsement to your existing homeowners policy.
+American Family, for example, offers an endorsement for properties rented fewer than 62 days annually.
+Allstate offers a similar HostAdvantage add-on.

 However, endorsements are narrow in scope.
-They typically apply only to primary residences where the owner also lives, often cap guest damage reimbursement at low limits, and may exclude liability for certain injury scenarios.
-They are not a comprehensive solution.
+They typically apply only to primary residences where the owner also lives and may exclude liability for certain injury scenarios.
+They are not a comprehensive solution for regular hosting.

 Frequent or Full-Time Hosting